+There is currently an open public comment period for the BSWI-RMP and a comment to BLM can be made anytime until the close of the public comment period on June 13, 2019.
+Here's a suggested comment.
 "I request that BLM remove the word “alpacas” and the word “llamas” from 2.7.5 Wildlife #3 (on page 2-25).
 Rationale: Alpacas and llamas (camelids) are not “similar species” because they reside in very different taxonomic classifications as compared to goats and sheep.
 Furthermore, there is no scientific evidence that alpacas and llamas pose a health risk to wild sheep.
-Per a letter from the Alaska Department of Fish and Game (ADF&G) to the Greater Appalachian Llama and Alpaca Association dated June 11, 2018, ADF&G states “we have no intentions to promote or support limiting the use of South American camelids on public land in the State of Alaska” and ADF&G “has no plans to change or focus our disease surveillance efforts related to camelids.”
-For more information and to see a copy of the ADF&G letter go to www.packllamas.org"
+Per the June 11, 2018 letter from the Alaska Department of Fish and Game (ADF&G) to the Greater Appalachian Llama and Alpaca Association (GALA), ADF&G does not restrict the use of camelids and states “we have no intentions to promote or support limiting the use of South American camelids on public land in the State of Alaska” and ADF&G “has no plans to change or focus our disease surveillance efforts related to camelids.”
+For more information and to see a copy of the ADF&G letter go to www.packllamas.org

 1) Email comments to BSWI_RMP_COMMENT@blm.gov

 2) Fax comments to 907-267-1267

 3) Mail comments to: BLM Anchorage Field Office, Attention—BSWI RMP, 4700 BLM Road, Anchorage, AK 99507.

 Thank you for your support!

 BLM invites public to comment on Draft Bering Sea – Western Interior Resource Management Plan